vbotka/ansible-config-light/docs/source/qsg.rst

    freebsd_pkgng_use_globs: false

 * Configure the role.
-To speedup the execution set the control-flow variables (**1-3**) to *false* and disable some steps.
+To speed up the execution, set the control-flow variables (**1-3**) to *false* and disable some steps.
 Enable these steps selectively when needed.
 The configuration data will be stored in the directory *conf-light* (**8**) in the current directory of the playbook.
-Set the ownership and permissions of the directories on the control node so that the user who is running the playbook will be able both read and write the files, and create the directories *cl_dird*, *cl_dira*, and *"{{ role_path }}/handlers"*
+Set the ownership and permissions of the directories on the control node so that the user who is running the playbook will be able to both read and write the files, and create the directories *cl_dird*, *cl_dira*, and *"{{ role_path }}/handlers"*

 .. code-block:: yaml